Kerstyn3/Kerstyn3/README.md

-- 👋 Hi, I’m @Kerstyn3
+- 👋 Hi, I’m @Kerstyn3 better known as Kerstyn Myers
-- 👀 I’m interested in ...
+- 👀 I’m interested in cybersecuirty mainly pentration testing and ethical hacking
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Information systems and cybersecurity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Ai, CyberSecurity ventures
-- 📫 How to reach me ...
+- 📫 How to reach me at kmyers7@umbc.edu, Linkedin @Kerstyn Myers, and @Kerstyn.Myers@yahoo.com

 <!---
 Kerstyn3/Kerstyn3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.